-- 16.4 There is a clear direction in terms of the transport and highways improvements that are necessary through the plan period up to 2031.
-This direction comes from the Lancaster District Highways and Transport Masterplan80 which has been prepared by Lancashire County Council and was published in October 2016. - 16.5 A core element of the Masterplan is a switch to more sustainable forms of transport and reducing the need to travel, which are already well established in national and local planning policies.
+- 16.5 A core element of the Masterplan is a switch to more sustainable forms of transport and reducing the need to travel, which are already well established in national and local planning policies.
 The Local Plan has a key role in helping that core element of the masterplan through the appropriate location of the development in sustainable locations and the provision of sufficient infrastructure to achieve that modal shift away from the private car. - 16.6 It is therefore clear that local plan policies need to promote and encourage a greater role of transport methods such as cycling, walking and public transport, to reduce the need to use private cars.
 Planning also has a further function in ensuring that development proposals, particularly those which are likely to generate significant footfall, are located in accessible central locations reducing the need for people to travel, increasing the number of transport modes available, and reducing the reliance on the private car.